Sidal complex bioequivalence center ends the pending crisis of drugs regestration

 Speaking about medication quality control management ..what are the measures taken by the agency to obtain the 9001 standard?

-We are now cooperating with a certified consulting office that will walk alongside with the agency until getting the 9001 certification 9001 to control medications within a year, in order to upgrade to the third and fourth levels of control as certified by the world health organization (WHO).
+We are currently cooperating with a certified consulting office that will walk alongside with the agency until obtaining the 9001 certification 9001 to control medications within a year, in order to upgrade to the third and fourth levels of control as certified by the world health organization (WHO).
 This would increase the price of Algerian medication, which is known for its high quality and enhance its international marketing opportunities after getting the certification.

 Regarding the digitization of the sector, where has the process reached?

-In case of file recevability, the operator pays the remining regestration costs estimated at 75 per cent, with all procedures completed digitally.
+In case of file recevability, the operator pays the remining regestration costs estimated at seventy per cent (75%), with all procedures completed digitally.
 However, there are some documents that cannot be degitalized.
-Another thing that should not be overlooked, is that whitin the framework of digitization, the Agency has begun digitizing all the operators paper archives, in a way that facilitates processing tasks, and obtaining all their information since their first files deposit.
+Another thing that should not be overlooked, is that whitin the framework of digitization, the Agency has begun digitizing all operators paper archives, in a way that facilitates processing tasks, and obtaining all their information since their first files deposit.
 It is highly predicted that the agency will launch this platform also known as the Electronic Common Technical Document “eCTD” within the current year.
 This will steamline operators’ files processing procedures making bureaucratic procedures easier, and enhancing access and availability of medication in the market.

 I emphasize that the Agency works to overcome all obstacles facing pharmaceutical operators through activating new digital services, in addition to the online appointment services, electronic reports and inquiries to receive questions regarding the registration of human and biological medication in terms of steps to be followed.